The President of the State issues a federal decree to change the name of the “Federal Authority for Protocol and Strategic Narrative”

-The change of the Authority’s name comes to express its strategic tasks and role in supporting His Highness the President of the State and promoting His Highness’s vision at the local and international levels.
+The change of the Authority’s name comes to express its strategic missions and its role in supporting His Highness the President of the State and enhancing His Highness’s vision at the local and international levels.

 Follow our latest local and sports news, and the latest political and economic developments via Google News